-In addition to streaming all of our sessions online, this year we are delighted to offer a small number of in-person places to those wishing to attend the conference at the Blavatnik School of Government, based in the historical city of Oxford.
-After a year of restrictions, this will be an opportunity to finally reconvene, catch up with old colleagues, and form new networks.
+In addition to streaming all of our sessions online, this year we offered small number of in-person places to those wishing to attend the conference at the Blavatnik School of Government, Oxford.
+After a year of restrictions, this was an opportunity to finally reconvene, catch up with old colleagues, and form new networks.

-To ensure that both online and offline audiences are able to enjoy meaningful engagement, each session will include an in-person and online room caption who will help manage the discussion and answer any queries.
+To ensure that both online and offline audiences were able to enjoy meaningful engagement, each session included an in-person and online room caption who helped manage the discussion and answer any queries.

-Tickets will be subject to UK COVID-19 restrictions and are fully refundable.
+Tickets were subject to UK COVID-19 restrictions and were fully refundable.
 In this page, you'll find information on COVID-19 considerations, travel to Oxford, accommodation in Oxford and other useful advice.

 Participants attending SOC21 will be expected to adhere to the following guidance:

 We strongly encourage international participants traveling to the UK to attend the conference to monitor the travel requirements of the UK Government and of the country you will travel back to.

 We will make every effort to update this page as requirements evolve, but please do not hesitate to contact firstname.lastname@example.org if you have any questions.

 Last updated 26 August 2021